-Consequently, as is manifested in comparison with the process of derivation of the Boltzmann transport equation \cite{Huang,Boltzmann}, the term $p_{\mathit{\Delta} t}(x|x')$ makes the role corresponding to the scattering matrix in the Boltzmann transport equation.
-Similarly as the scattering matrix in Boltzmann's theory describes the effect of the local intermolecular interaction given by physical potential (such as Coulomb potential), the term $p_{\mathit{\Delta} t}(x|x')$ describes the effect of the fast chaotic and ergodic motions resulting (\ref{fastmotion condition}) and (\ref{fastmotion condition2}).
-If we consider the systems initially positioned in the volume $(x,x + \mathit{\Delta} x)$ in $\mathit{\Gamma}$, while these initial conditions are macroscopically un-discriminable as the differences between them fall within the error range, the fast complex motions changes the each systems with the finely differentiated initial conditions to be respectively in completely different positions in $\mathit{\Gamma}$ after time collapse $\mathit{\Delta} t$ (or $\frac{\mathit{\Delta} t}{2}$).
-And macroscopically this dynamical process related with the fast complex motions can be understood as a $\frac{N}{3}$-body scattering-like process.
-To gain more physically intuitive picture for the calculation process of the entropy theorem, we rewrite entropy $\bar{S}$ given by (\ref{defintion of S-bar}), (\ref{macroscopic Gibbs entropy}) and (\ref{closed expression of p}) as follows using the relation (\ref{tilde rho expressed by p(x|x)}) in zeroth order of $\mathit{\Delta} t$:
+Consequently, as is manifested in comparison with the process of derivation of the Boltzmann transport equation \cite{Huang,Boltzmann}, the term $p_{\mathit{\Delta} t}(x|x')$ takes the role corresponding to the scattering matrix in the Boltzmann transport equation.
+Similarly as the scattering matrix in Boltzmann's theory describes the effect of the local intermolecular interaction given by a physical potential (such as Coulomb potential), the term $p_{\mathit{\Delta} t}(x|x')$ describes the effect of the fast chaotic and ergodic motions generating (\ref{fastmotion condition}) and (\ref{fastmotion condition2}).
+If we consider the systems initially positioned in the volume $(x,x + \mathit{\Delta} x)$ in $\mathit{\Gamma}$, while these initial conditions are macroscopically un-discriminable as the differences between them fall within the error range, the fast complex motions change the each system with the finely differentiated initial conditions to be respectively in completely different positions in $\mathit{\Gamma}$ after time elapse $\mathit{\Delta} t$ (or $\frac{\mathit{\Delta} t}{2}$).
+And macroscopically this dynamical process related with the fast complex motions can be understood as an $\frac{N}{3}$-body scattering-like process.
+To gain a more physically intuitive picture for the calculation process of the entropy theorem, we rewrite entropy $\bar{S}$ given by (\ref{defintion of S-bar}), (\ref{macroscopic Gibbs entropy}) and (\ref{closed expression of p}) as follows using the relation (\ref{tilde rho expressed by p(x|x)}) in zeroth order of $\mathit{\Delta} t$:

 where